christian-schlichtherle/neuron-di/README.md

 ideally another module.
 This kind of module stacking enables the modules to have different scopes:
 For example, the delegate module may be application scoped while the delegating module may be request scoped.
-This is why Neuron DI doesn't need any scope annotations such as `@Singleton`.
+This is why Neuron&nbsp;DI doesn't need any scope annotations such as `@Singleton`.

 In this case, the module is application scoped and the `GreetingService` is immutable, so it's a good idea to cache it for subsequent use.